griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 Company management, ones with pointy hair, may be swayed into adopting a Remote First Culture when a positive reception can cause the share price to increase rather than it simply makes employees happy/motivated.

-What can it solve when we assume workers are not co-located as the first assumption?
+**What can it solve when the perception that workers are co-located is not the first assumption?**

-Remote First adoption by a Company means that the weaknesses below are exposed and can be acted on.
+Remote First adoption by Companies means that the weaknesses below are exposed and can be acted on.

 * Attendance does not always equal productivity